How to Prepare Your Rig for the Rubicon Trail

 At least one frame-mounted recovery point in each the front and the rear, rated for 5,000 pounds or more.
 Yes, factory Wrangler hooks are sufficient.
 No, the 3/8″ transport loop is not.

-How to Prepare Your Jeep for the Rubicon (2MB, PDF)
+Read our PDF guide for a full rundown on vehicle requirements: How to Prepare Your Jeep for the Rubicon (2MB, PDF)